SNAP Benefits in Delaware: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Delaware

-Your eligibility for SNAP benefits in Delaware and the amount you receive are based on your household size and gross monthly income.
-These limits are updated annually every October.
+Your eligibility for SNAP benefits in Delaware is tied to your household's gross monthly income.
+These income limits and benefit amounts are updated each year based on the Federal Poverty Level.

 Gross Monthly Income Limit: $2,510